kasenetz/hbcd-docs/docs/measures/index.md

 ## Responsible Use & Expert Review Warnings
-To promote responsible use of the data and offer additional context for users, warnings are displayed at the top of each measure/instrument section where relevant.
+To promote responsible use of the data and offer additional context for users, warnings are displayed at the top of each measure/instrument section as necessary.
 These warnings have been incorporated into the data dictionary that link directly to the release notes.
 We encourage all data users to examine the warnings for any variables you plan to download/utilize and adhere to the recommended guidelines.

-**For consistency with ABCD, Responsible Data Use Warnings for overlapping measures were provided by the ABCD Wiki.
+**For consistency with ABCD, Responsible Data Use Warnings for overlapping measures were provided by the ABCD Wiki (see additional information [here](https://data.abcdstudy.org/reports/wiki-release6/jedi.html#warnings-in-release-noteswiki)).
 These warnings are clearly labeled as such and contain a direct link to the Wiki source, as is demonstrated in the example and explanation below.**

 There are two types of warnings:
 <p>